 - The information in this article was originally compiled and posted by Exit & Support Network™ in March 2000.
 If you wish to copy this article on your website, please be kind enough to link back to our site.

-NOTICE: We are not qualified to give out detailed advice to those who have been/are in a sociopathic relationship, or are wondering whether someone they know is a sociopath or has sociopathic tendencies.
+NOTICE: We are not qualified to give out detailed advice to those who have been/are in a sociopathic relationship, or are wondering whether someone they know is a sociopath, a narcissistic sociopath, or has those signs.
 If you are needing help, our recommendation is to seek out a professional counselor or expert who is knowledgeable with this disorder.

 WITHOUT CONSCIENCE (The Disturbing World of the Psychopaths Among Us) by Robert D. Hare